Unified Digital Experience for Change ManagementView Case Study

 Beyond that, each application on the Heroku platform runs in its own environment and customer data is stored separately in an access-controlled database through Postgres, keeping client applications secure and stable.

-For applications that require additional compliance or security measures, Heroku offers Private Spaces and Heroku Shield.
+For Heroku app development projects that require additional compliance or security measures, Heroku offers Private Spaces and Heroku Shield.
 Private spaces enable you to host applications in an isolated container with additional guards around the application.
 Heroku Shield provides advanced security and protection, serving as an excellent option for high-compliance applications that require legal or industry-specific requirements to meet.